TimCares/MasterThesis/docs/thesis/experiments/test.typ

 - we define $bold(H)^w_(L)$ as the final output of the student model for the caption, and $bold(H)^v_(L)$ as the final output of the student model for the image, with $bold(H)^w_(L) in RR^((M+2) times D)$ and $bold(H)^v_(L) in RR^((N+1) times D)$

+==== Image-Text Matching with Feature Fusion <image_text_matching_with_feature_fusion>

 Up to this point, we only adapted the Image-Text Contrast (ITC) from VLMo to our model.
 Notably, we did not employ Masked Language Modeling (MLM) because we leverage Knowledge Distillation to learn the features of the teacher model, which are the representations the model returns.
 We also avoided using Image-Text Matching (ITM) due to the nature of the CLS token in the shared Transformer block of our adaptation, which represents image and text independently (as in TODO: cite SHRe), rather than an image-text pair (image and text together).
 This configuration prevents us from directly passing our representation to a classification head for ITM, since a combination of image and text is necessary to predict a match.

-In VLMo, as described in @vlmo_out, the final output demonstrates that text tokens and image patches are concatenated, allowing text tokens to attend to image patches through Self-Attention, and vice versa.
+In VLMo, as described in @vlmo_out, the final output demonstrates that text tokens and image patches are concatenated, allowing text tokens to attend to image patches through Self-Attention (TODO: Cite transformer paper), and vice versa.
 Therefore, the global image-text representation, $bold(w)_L^[T_C L S]$, contains information from both the image and text.
 Consequently, a classification head can utilize this representation to infer if an image-text pair matches.

 $